CIDARLAB/Cello-UCF/README.md

 	pip install -r requirements.txt
 	python -m unittest

-Every file in `files/` appropriately placed and named will be tested automatically by Travis CI.
+Every file in `files/` appropriately named and placed within the repository will be tested automatically by Travis CI.
 The matching pattern for UCF files, for example, is `files/v2/ucf/**/*.UCF.json`.

 Schemas are also verified with Travis CI.